 Our lecturers offer their own areas of expertise – so if you’re looking to become a fashion event planner, you’ll be learning from those who have a flair for fashion and can deliver event designs which match the glamour demanded in this very creative area of events:

 Our lecturers don’t just stand up and tell you all about it, many also involve you, with on-site visits to in-progress events they’re working on.
 This will have a real impact both on your learning experience and your professional experience, as alumni Hayley found on her Postgraduate course:

 “It’s brilliant to see how the lecturers actually work when they are on site.”

-Our courses readily include this level of immersion with the work of professional event managers, because our aim is simple: this experiential basis for all of our learning content should really enhance your own knowledge, practice, network, opportunities, and prospects when it comes to stepping out into fashion events.
+Our courses include this level of immersion with the work of professional event managers.
+The experiential basis for all of our learning content will enhance your knowledge, practice, network, opportunities, and prospects when it comes to stepping out into fashion events.